dhdak0704/jongwoopark/content/project/P2_Inattention/index.md

 Sponsor: HYUNDAI MOBIS
 Research Period: 2021.05.31 - 2021.12.31
 Participation Period: 2021.09.01 - 2021.12.31
+ * Participated in the research as a master's student at Kookmin University

-Role:Practitioner (Contribution: 30%)
+Role: Practitioner (Contribution: 30%)

-Keywords:inattention, electroencephalogram (EEG), driver monitoring system (DMS), alert
+Keywords: inattention, electroencephalogram (EEG), driver monitoring system (DMS), alert

 Research Goal: Verification of the effectiveness of a warning system in a brainwave-based driver drowsiness and inattention reduction device (earset).